 Canon’s Rebel line has been the entry point for aspiring photographers for a while and this latest edition is worthy of the moniker.
 The 24 megapixel crop sensor camera shoots photos at 5 frames per second (FPS) and 1080p video at 30 FPS.
 Its 3″ articulated touch screen makes it a great option for aspiring videographers.
 Released in 2015, the T6i has more megapixels than its predecessor the T5i (24.2 vs. 18) and more than twice as many autofocus points.
 Beginners will appreciate this camera’s accessibility — it gives you all the manual controls of a higher-end DSLR but with lots of automatic and semi-automatic options to use while you’re learning.

 2. Nikon D3300

 ($39 for 7 day rental / $399 retail, lens included)

 If there is a camera that can give Canon’s T6i a run for its money for beginning photographers it is the Nikon D3300.
 This camera is a well-priced powerhouse, boasting 24 megapixels, and a burst rate of 5 FPS.
-A 3″ articulated screen and the ability to record 1080p video at 60 FPS makes this a good choice for videographers as well.
+A 3″ LCD (but fixed) screen and the ability to record 1080p video at 60 FPS makes this a good choice for videographers as well.
 The D3300 was released in 2014 and has been a very popular choice for beginners ever since.
 Because this camera is only sold as a kit, you won’t have to purchase lenses to go with it.

 3. Sony a58